How to share your data room without losing control of your documents

 Here's what to pay attention to:

-Time spent per document tells you what investors actually care about.
+Time spent per document tells you what visitors actually care about.
 If someone spent 18 minutes on your financial model and two seconds on the team page, they're deep in the numbers.
 That's the conversation to have on the follow-up call.

 Pages viewed inside a document reveals which sections got attention.
-If three out of four investors skipped your market size slides but dwelled on customer case studies, that's useful signal for updating your pitch deck.
+If three out of four viewers skipped your market size slides but dwelled on customer case studies, that's useful signal for updating your pitch deck.

 No activity after a week usually means one of two things: they're not interested, or your link didn't work.
 Both are worth checking.
 A quick "just following up - did the link come through?" email often surfaces a soft no early, which saves everyone time.